-You’re 4 ingredients away from this flavorful dish.
+You’re 4 ingredients away from this flavorful dish–no salmon marinade necessary.
 Pretty straightforward ingredient list, but here are some questions you may have:

 - Skinless or skin on salmon?
 Salmon skin adds a delicious texture to recipes that allow it to crisp up–think high heat methods like broiling or pan searing.
 When it isn’t crisp, the texture can be gooey (not how I want to describe my food), and doesn’t add to the dish.
 This baked salmon won’t crisp the skin, therefore, I prefer to use skinless.
 That said, there are loads of health benefits to salmon skin (more omega-3 fatty acids!), so use whatever you prefer.

 - Wild or farmed salmon?
 We always purchase wild-caught salmon due to the contaminants found in farmed salmon (read more here).

 - Homemade vs store-bought pestos?
 Both work!
 Homemade pesto (and certain pesto brands for that matter) tend to be less salty, so you may choose to finish with a sprinkle salt after taste testing.

 Feel free to top your salmon with parmesan before baking for parmesan crusted salmon.

 1. Toss tomatoes, shallots, some pesto, and salt together in a medium bowl until the veggies are well coated.